Team135BlackKnights/Penn-robotics-website/README.md

 - Prettier - Code formatter
 - Project Manager

+Without these extensions, the project will not look or function as best as it could function.

+Once you are in VS Code click on the "extensions" button on the left of your screen, then just search the extension names and install.

 ## 5. Hosting Information

-This website is hosted on Google Cloud Platform (GCP) under the website-specific email pennroboticswebsite@gmail.com.
+~~This website is hosted on Google Cloud Platform (GCP) under the website-specific email pennroboticswebsite@gmail.com.
 This email is connected to Email, Google Cloud Platform, Google Domains, Google Search Engine, and Font Awesome.
 Do not use it for non-website related tasks.
-Ask Mr. Marsh for its password.
+Ask Mr. Marsh for its password.~~

+**^^^** The text above is striked through as the website is currently hosted on Cloudflare with the same email.
+The email is still connected to everything it was previously linked to but the following are no longer in **active use:**

+- Google Domains
+- Google Cloud Platform (sort of, read further)

+Instead of Google Domains, we are using [Cloudflare as our domain registrar](https://www.cloudflare.com/products/registrar/).
+Instead of Google Cloud Platform, to host the website we are using [Cloudflare Pages](https://pages.cloudflare.com/) **Keep reading further into API**

+## 6. API

+When the website was originally created, there was no backend API, I **highly** suggest [watching this](https://www.youtube.com/watch?v=ByGJQzlzxQg) to understand what an API is.
+To put it bluntly, the API allows the website to FETCH information which means it can dynamically update the website without changing any of the code, so if you wanted to change what the title of the website is without completely re-uploading all the code, you could do that with an API.

+To add this API to the website we moved to Cloudflare so the actual files of the website are hosted on Cloudflare Pages, but the API is hosted on Google Cloud Platform, specifically, it is a [Compute Engine](https://cloud.google.com/products/compute?hl=en) (like a virtual machine) instance.
+So we are still using Google Cloud Platform, but for a different reason.

+## 7. Editing the Website

+First, test the build on your local machine and make sure it actually **works**, test everything.

-- Use Google Cloud Platform to update the website.
-More information on this below.
+- Use Google Cloud Platform to update the API code.
-- Use Google Domains to edit and view Domain Registration and edit DNS records.
+- Use Cloudflare for everything else like: Website Hosting, DNS Records, Domain Registration
-- Use Google Search Engine to manage SEO, view current Google indexing/crawling, and view website analytics.
+- Use Google Search Engine to manage SEO, view current Google indexing/crawling, and view website analytics *though Cloudflare does have built-in analytics*.

-I followed [this guide](https://cloud.google.com/storage/docs/hosting-static-website) for hosting this project with GCP.
-If the host breaks or needs updating, re-follow this guide.
+1. **To edit the Cloudflare Pages** (the website's files) go the [Cloudflare Dashboard](https://dash.cloudflare.com/).
+Using the same pennroboticswebsite@gmail.com email as mentioned before.
+2. Click on the search button "Go To" and type **Workers & Pages**, once you are there click on penn-robotics.
+Once you are there, you will see all the previous deployments.

+  **If you ever mess anything up you can *always* rollback to a previous deployment (version) by clicking on the three dots of that deployment that you want to rollback to, then clicking "Rollback to this deployment" **IF YOU DO THIS, YOU *MIGHT* NEED TO CHANGE THE API CODE TO ENSURE THE VERSIONS ARE COMPATIBLE** check to see if the version that you are rolling back to uses a different version of the API.

+3. Now that you are in workers & pages, click on "Create Deployment" in the upper-righthand corner of your screen and simply drag and drop all of the files. **Crucial: Make sure there are no "git" files/folders like "gitattributes"**.
+You can choose to push that deployment straight to production (which means it is the public, real version of the website), or you can push to preview, which will NOT mess with the real website and allows you to check your work.
+4. DONE!
+The website's code is updated.

 ## 6. Resources